cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Unique Features of Liotti's Theory**

-1. Expansion of Bowlby's concept of behavioral systems: fear system, attachment system, cooperation and collaboration, social rank, and sexual behavioral system.
+1. **Expansion of Bowlby's concept of behavioral systems**: fear system, attachment system, cooperation and collaboration, social rank, and sexual behavioral system.
-2. Interaction of specific behavioral systems: any behavioral system can become activated at any point in a treatment session.
+2. **Interaction of specific behavioral systems**: any behavioral system can become activated at any point in a treatment session.
 3. Understanding the patient's shifting mental states within the therapeutic relationship to design effective interventions.

-### An extraordinarily important point for therapists treating patients with attachment disturbances to remember is Liotti’s discovery that the activation

 **Liotti's Discovery and Its Implications for Attachment-Based Therapy**